Azure/azure-sdk-for-python/sdk/formrecognizer/azure-ai-formrecognizer/README.md

 ### DocumentAnalysisClient
 `DocumentAnalysisClient` provides operations for analyzing input documents using prebuilt and custom models through the `begin_analyze_document` and `begin_analyze_document_from_url` APIs.
 Use the `model` parameter to select the type of model for analysis.
-The following table includes some of the models supported by the service (for a full list of supported models, see [here][fr-models]):
+See a full list of supported models [here][fr-models].

-|Model| Features
-|-|-
-|`prebuilt-layout`| Text extraction, selection marks, tables
-|`prebuilt-document`| Text extraction, selection marks, tables, and key-value pairs
-|`prebuilt-read`|Text extraction and detected languages
-|`prebuilt-invoices`| Text extraction, selection marks, tables, and pre-trained fields and values pertaining to English invoices
-|`prebuilt-businessCard`| Text extraction and pre-trained fields and values pertaining to English business cards
-|`prebuilt-idDocument`| Text extraction and pre-trained fields and values pertaining to US driver licenses and international passports
-|`prebuilt-receipt`| Text extraction and pre-trained fields and values pertaining to English sales receipts
-|`prebuilt-tax.us.w2`| Text extraction and pre-trained fields and values pertaining to U.S. W-2 tax documents
-|`{custom-model-id}`| Text extraction, selection marks, tables, labeled fields and values from your custom documents

 Sample code snippets are provided to illustrate using a DocumentAnalysisClient [here](#examples "Examples").
 More information about analyzing documents, including supported features, locales, and document types can be found in the [service documentation][fr-models].